 YouTube is not only a social network, it is THE video social network.
 It also happens to be the second largest search engine.

-If we match those two statements with the rise of video as the most engaging type of content on the internet today, optimizing every video to rank high on YouTube should be at the top of any business’s priority list.
+If we match those two statements with the rise of video as the most engaging type of content on the internet today, working on your Youtube SEO strategy to rank high, should be at the top of any business’s priority list.

 In this article, we are going to discuss the best way to go about doing this.